isabella232/net-two-factor-auth/part4-authenticator-app.md

 }
 ```

-Lets implement the avove methods, and go thru them one by one, lets start with **ReqeustCode** wich will be the first step in the number verification process.
+Let’s implement the above methods and go through them one by one, starting with **ReqeustCode**, which will be the first step in the number verification process.

 ```csharp
 [HttpGet]